TOP

 • In 2015, the KRX developed ESG-related products including ESG indices.

-• In 2020, the KRX launched a webpage dedicated to SRI bonds, joined the establish of Korean Green Bond Guidelines, and exempted listing fee and yearly fee for 3 years.
+• In 2020, the KRX launched SRI(Socially Responsible Investment) bonds market(Currently ESG Data Platform), joined the establish of Korean Green Bond Guidelines, and exempted listing fee and yearly fee for 3 years.

 • In 2022, the KRX adopted Sustainability-Linked Bond.